Research projects of the CIPKeBiP Centre of Excellence

 Duration: 2013-2016

-CIPKEBIP Research project L4-5533
+Research project L4-5533

 Research project: Exosome-associated Nef released from HIV infected cells contributes importantly to the development of neuro AIDS

-Coordinator: Dr. Boris Matija Peterlin
+Coordinator: Dr. Boris Matija Peterlin, Medical Faculty, University of Ljubljana

 Duration: 2013-2016

-CIPKEBIP Research project J3-5499
+Research project J3-5499

-Title of the project: Processing of antigens and immune response
+Bilateral project with Russia: Processing of antigens and immune response

-Slovenian coordinator Prof. Dr. Dušan Turk, CIPKEBIP, Ljubljana;
+Slovenian coordinator Prof. Dr. Dušan Turk, CIPKeBiP, Ljubljana;

 Russian coordinator Dr. Sergey V. Lapin, St Petersburg Pavlov State Medical University, St. Petersburg.

-Duration: 2012-2013.
+Duration: 2012-2013

-Involvement of the Lysosomal Cysteine Peptidase Inhibitors in Progression and Metastasis of Mammary Cancer
+Research project: Involvement of the Lysosomal Cysteine Peptidase Inhibitors in Progression and Metastasis of Mammary Cancer

 Code: J3―4267